 The Fuller Court (1890).
 Seated, from left to right: Justices Joseph P. Bradley, Samuel F. Miller, Chief Justice Melville Fuller, and Justices Stephen J. Field and John Marshall Harlan.
-Standing, from left to right: Horace Gray, Lucius Q.C.
-Lamar, Samuel Blatchford, and David J. Brewer.
-(In back row, Justice Lamar should be first from the left, and Justice Gray should be second from the left.)
+Standing, from left to right: Samuel Blatchford, Lucius Q.C.
+Lamar, Horace Gray,, and David J. Brewer.

 In Chisholm v.
 Georgia (1793), the Supreme Court considered whether a South Carolina citizen to sue the state of Georgia.
 Four Justices held that the states were not sovereign and could be sued in federal court without their consent: Blair, Wilson, Cushing, and Chief Justice Jay.
 Justice Iredell, the lone dissenter, found that the states, as sovereigns, had not surrendered their immunity from being sued without their consent.